ibexa/documentation-developer/docs/guide/search/extend_solr.md

+---
+description: Create custom Search Criteria, Sort Clauses and aggregation to use with Solr search engine.
+---

 # Solr extensibility

 [Solr](solr.md) can be extended by adding several functionalities, such as document field mappers, custom search criteria, custom sort clauses, or custom aggregations.